[Supervised by a doctor] How to improve fatty liver?

 ● Try switching from juice to tea

-● Avoid fatty meats
+● Avoid fatty parts of meat

 The ideal meal would be a Japanese set meal with a main dish, side dish, and staple food